vanRooijen/dot_files/README.md

 # Raymond's Dotfiles

+***Please note I am not doing the below yet, I am still creating the dotfiles.
+It is a work in progress.***

 ![preview](Preview.png)

 ***Please note I am not doing the below yet, I am still creating the dotfiles.
 It is a work in progress.***